 - Before our first meeting, I will ask you for various materials, including a sample of your book.

-- Then we meet in person or via Skype or phone for 60-75 minutes.
+- Then we meet via Zoom or Skype for 60-75 minutes.

 - Afterwards, I send you some brief notes about our conversation.

 You might want to meet regularly, intermittently, or you might only need one session.
 Everyone is different.